Jasper Morrison & Naoto Fukasawa interviews on the Maruni stand at Salone del Mobile 2017.

 D.d: Was it a conscious decision to move toward introducing additional materials to the Maruni palette or was this something that just naturally evolved through working for them over a lengthy period of time?

-D.d: Because you and Naoto are the only two designers working for the brand, do you meet and discuss the direction you are going in before heading off on your own directions?
+D.d: Because you and Naoto are the only two designers working for the brand, do you meet and discuss the direction you are going in before heading off in your own directions?

 J.M: Maruni tends to make a list of projects that they would like us to think about then Naoto and I discuss it together and one of us might have a preference for working on one particular project more than another……so we tend to divide the list between us.

-D.d: What initially drew you to working for Maruni in the first instance?
+D.d: What initially drew you to working for Maruni?

 J.M: I think probably the quality of their work – I visited the factory and saw the quality of work they did and I realised what they were capable of.